 Getting pre-approved for a loan also gives you leverage when negotiating the price at the dealership.
 Car salesmen will see you as a buyer and not just a browser.

 They’ll know you’re serious about purchasing a car and it now becomes their job to make sure you buy a car from them.
 This can mean receiving discounts or incentives they otherwise may have left off the table.

-Not only will you likely get a lower interest rate on your car loan, but the amount of the loan could be cheaper because the dealership gives you a price break.
-This lowers the total amount of your loan and the amount of interest you pay on your new or used vehicle.
+Not only will you likely get a lower auto loan rate, but the amount of the loan could be cheaper because the dealership gives you a price break.
+This lowers the total amount of your loan and the amount of interest you pay on your vehicle.

-How can you lower your auto loan interest rate when you have bad credit?
+How can you lower your auto loan rate if you have bad credit?

-When you have poor or average credit, you’ll be paying a higher interest rate for your car than a well-qualified buyer.
-It’s just a fact of life.
+If you have poor or average credit, you’ll be paying a higher interest rate for your car than a well-qualified buyer.

-You can often feel at the mercy of the lender who hits you with a high interest rate, even if it seems unreasonable.
-But there are still some tactics you can use to reduce your interest rate or, at least, reduce the amount of interest that you pay.
+However, there are some tactics you can use to reduce your interest rate or, at least, reduce the amount of interest that you pay.

 While there are benefits to having a cosigner, there are drawbacks as well.
 The cosigner’s credit will likely take a hit when helping you to secure a car loan.
 Also, they’re liable for the full amount of the loan if you default.

 When you have bad credit, you may be required to provide proof of income as well as residency.
 You may also be required to pay a larger down payment.
 While a large down payment won’t affect your loan’s APR, your overall interest will be lower because the amount you borrow will be lower.

 Refinance Your Car Loan for a Better Interest Rate